 Hajj leave is taken by Muslims to go perform pilgrimage.
 Article 87 states that ‘Each worker shall be entitled, once in the course of entire service, to special leave without pay for performing pilgrimage’.
 Hajj leaves shall not exceed 30 days and is granted once in the entire employment tenure.

 E. Paternity Leave

 Both Male and Female employees shall be entitled to five days of paid leave to take care of their infants, and this has to be availed of within the first 6 months of the baby’s birth.

 For a comprehensive understanding of the UAE leave policy, please read our article on the UAE leave policy here.

 WPS is an electronic salary transfer system that allows institutions and organizations in the private sector to pay their employees through banks, exchange bureaus and financial institutions approved by the UAE Central Bank.
-Currently, Jebel Ali Free Zone Authority (JAFZA) is the only free zone that has fully adopted the use of WPS and it is not applicable in DMCC.
+DMCC initiated WPS with effect from February 2023.
+It is mandatory to all the entities registered under DMCC to process their employee salary through WPS with effect from January 2024.
+Currently, Jebel Ali Free Zone Authority (JAFZA) is the only other free zone that has fully adopted the use of WPS.

 Please read our detailed article on UAE WPS for more information

 What are the items included in the End of Service Benefits calculation in the UAE?